lch2223lch-cyber/docs-sqlacc/docs/usage/myinvois/einvoice.md

 - None – Exclude this document from submission.
 - Self-billed – This document will be submitted as Self-Billed Invoice.
 - E-Invoice Refund – This document will be submitted as Refund Note.
+- Consolidate – This document will be submitted as consolidated Self-Billed Invoice.

 :::